Years P-6 Curriculum

 Students enrolled in VET Pathway, study the practical and theoretical knowledge of their chosen course with their VET Tutor for a full day each week.
 Spending a full six hours immersed in the content, supports higher level practical experiences and the retention of the skills and knowledge needed by the students to be ‘competent’ and receive their qualification.
 Students are encouraged to think of their VET day as their ‘work day’ and an opportunity to transition into the world of work.

-VET courses (Education exception) are delivered on site at Djarragun College.
-The Certificate II in Rural Operations utilises a dedicated horticulture facility on site and the College has a recently refurbished the Hairdressing Salon for Certificate II Salon Assistant.
+VET courses (Education exception) are delivered on site at Djarragun College and the College has a recently refurbished the Hairdressing Salon for Certificate II Salon Assistant.
 The certificates in Engineering Pathways and Construction are run in the fully equipped Trade Training Centre and the certificates in Health and Community Services utilise Science Laboratory facilities and a range of specialised equipment that supports the practical learning of the students.

 With most VET courses on site at the College, transition time is minimal with the students having more time for strong mentoring relationships to be formed between VET Tutor and student.